syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-N> For more details on leaf item brush settings, you can refer to [Brush settings](https://help.syncfusion.com/maui/treemap/brush-settings) docummentation.
+N> For more details on leaf item brush settings, you can refer to [Brush settings](https://help.syncfusion.com/maui/treemap/brush-settings) documentation.

 ## Applying group item brush settings